Diletta Leotta show: last goal with Dazn. He reveals about Hunziker: "He would like .."

 Diletta Leotta, from the podcast ‘Mamma dilettante’ to the last season with Dazn (before giving birth) – Instagram dilettaleotta

-Diletta Leotta also scores as a mother waiting to give birth (we are in the sixth month of pregnancy).
+Last of Serie A for Diletta Leotta (Naples-Sampdoria at the Maradona stadium where the last Scudetto party of Spalletti’s team is also celebrated) and in the meantime she also scores as a mother waiting to give birth (we are in the sixth month of pregnancy).
 The showgirl is about to launch an ad hoc podcast.
 “I’m about to become a mother.
 And now how do I do it?
 Ok, don’t panic!
 To answer the thousands of questions I have in my head, I thought of a new podcast, which will be born on June 19th (to stay on the subject!)
 There will be chatter between friends and mothers, but not only”, he writes in a post on Instagram that anticipates the launch of the podcast to the sound of hash #amateurmom.

 Diletta Leotta, Michelle Hunziker in the podcast and… in the delivery room